fnproject/fdk-java/images/runtime/README.md

-# Fn Java runtime base image
+# Fn Java runtime base images

-This image is used as a base image for functions  - it includes a JDK and the latest version of the runtime
+These images are used as a base image for functions - they include a JDK and the latest version of the runtime